udacity/measuring-impact-mitigating-bias-lesson/README.md

 ### Deliverables

+- Your findings
 - A comprehensive report detailing the defined success metrics, measurement methods, and monitoring strategies.

-- Supporting code and data files used for calculating the metrics.
+**Note:** You do not need to run the code provided in the solution files.
+Your task is to review the generated report and understand the key findings and methodologies used.

 ## Exercise 2: Fairness Evaluation Report